India Takes Issue Of Defaulters Very Seriously: Arun Jaitley

-The Union Minister for Finance and Corporate Affairs is set to meet UK Foreign Secretary Boris Johnson later on Monday, when the issue may come up.
+The Union Minister for Finance and Corporate Affairs is set to meet his UK counterpart and the Chancellor of Exchequer today.

-"As far as the government of India is concerned, we take this issue of defaults against the financial system in India very seriously and we have already sent a strong signal that if [you] dupe the exchequer or dupe the banking system, the government of India will lend its full support to all financial institutions to recover up to their last pie," Mr Jaitley told reporters at a media briefing in London in Monday.
+"As far as the government of India is concerned, we take this issue of defaults against the financial system in India very seriously and we have already sent a strong signal that if [you] dupe the exchequer or dupe the banking system, the government of India will lend its full support to all financial institutions to recover up to their last pie," Mr Jaitley told reporters at a media briefing here yesterday.

 "It is obvious that because of this strong position the government has taken, that some defaulters are on the run.
 Being on the run, they find refuge in certain other jurisdictions, exploiting the systems in other parts of the world," the minister added.